Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster - News Break

 Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster

-WASHINGTON—The Poor People’s Campaign announced on Monday the beginning of a weeks-long push calling on Congress to end the Senate filibuster and pass voting rights legislation.
+WASHINGTON — The Poor People’s Campaign announced on Monday the beginning of a weeks-long push for Congress to end the Senate filibuster and pass voting rights legislation.

-The anti-poverty campaign , “A Season of Nonviolent Moral Direct Action,” will run each Monday until Aug.
-2. Advocates are urging Congress to enact the sweeping “For the People Act,” an elections overhaul which passed in the House with the backing of Democrats but was blocked by Republicans in the Senate .
+The effort , “A Season of Nonviolent Moral Direct Action,” will run each Monday until Aug.
+2. Advocates are urging Congress to enact the sweeping “For the People Act,” an elections overhaul that passed in the House with the backing of Democrats but was blocked by Republicans in the Senate .

-Advocates also want the restoration of the Voting Rights Act, which was gutted in a 2013 Supreme Court decision, and passage of an increase in the federal minimum wage to $15 an hour.
+Advocates also want the restoration of the Voting Rights Act, which was gutted in a 2013 U.S. Supreme Court decision, and an increase in the federal minimum wage to $15 an hour.

-On Monday, the campaign focused on a massive call-in to every member of the U.S. Senate.
+On Monday, the campaign focused on a massive call-in to every member of the Senate.

 “This is not just a Black civil rights issue,” Bishop William J. Barber II, the co-chairman of the Poor People’s Campaign, said.
 “It’s also an issue for everyone who cares about democracy.
 Our democracy is at stake.”